OneWafer/WHCategories/README.md

 ```
 ### Manually

-Copy JKCategories folder to your project
+Copy WHCategories folder to your project